How to know if your client retainers are truly profitable

 Function Point offers a wide variety of system-based alerts to help you manage retainer profitability and much, much more.
 Easy to configure, monitor and adjust, automated alerts ensure you will never run over, or under, time on a client retainer unless its planned.

 Reporting.
 Real-time, customizable reporting offers data-based insights into many areas where agency owners can improve client retainer profitability.
 Using business intelligence software, reporting can be easily configured to let you monitor the profitability of every client and every job.
-Reporting visualisations enable agency owners to see at-a-glance meaningful realities to action, for example, which clients are being regularly over-serviced and where non-billable time, such as internal meetings, is eroding profitability.
+Reporting visualizations enable agency owners to see at-a-glance meaningful realities to action, for example, which clients are being regularly over-serviced and where non-billable time, such as internal meetings, is eroding profitability.
 Trends needing attention, including services which consistently exceed allocated hours, are identified quickly and can be actioned before they become an unexpected cost.

 Function Point transforms profitability management with real-time centralized views into the data agency owners need to manage client retainers effectively.
 Spreadsheets and manual timesheet matching will become a distant memory as business intelligence takes over to deliver meaningful insights through pre-configured dashboards.
 As your agency grows, Function Points provides options to create new reporting views with intuitive advanced filters and ways to keep sensitive information hidden with customizable permissions.
 Best of all, you’ll have instant access to team efficiency and utilization rates to help make your client retainers profitable.